 Stephen spent 20 years inside investment banks in Asia and the US.
 He ran the Asia Pacific Equity activities of Salomon/Citigroup from 1999 to 2001, after stints at Morgan Stanley, UBS and Deutsche Bank.
 From 2005 through 2007 he built Merriman Curhan Ford’s asset management division as the group’s Chief Operating Officer.
-He is also active member of the Innovation Advisory Council of the Japan Society of Northern California.
 Stephen graduated from Wesleyan University with a BA in History and attended the Falcon Program for Japanese Studies at Cornell University.
 He is an enthusiastic reader, skier, biker, coach, carpenter, dad, student and mentor.

 Keith Powell, Partner - Consumer and Industrials Keith has held a variety of roles in finance and operations for operating companies for the last 20 years.
 Keith has managed global finance organizations, processes, and projects for over 10 years and has served with the senior executive team on strategy development and execution, governance & process deployment, executive compensation, communications, and people development.
 Keith was most recently the CFO of the Technology Solutions Group at Nortek, as well as the CFO/COO of Kodak Gallery (oFoto) for Eastman Kodak.
 Keith graduated from Virginia Tech and has an MBA from the Kelley School of Business at Indiana University.